How to Start a Restoration Company: What Do You Need to Know? January 19, 2018 – Posted in: Blog

 Set Your Business Goals for Your Restoration Company

-A good restoration company can restore peace-of-mind and put people’s lives back together quickly and safely.
-Helping people gives you a good feeling.
+A good restoration company can restore peace-of-mind and put people’s lives back together quickly and safely. ing people gives you a good feeling.

 Start by setting profit margin goals for each type of job you do.
 Mold remediation, water damage restoration, fire cleanup and reconstruction are all separate streams of revenue for your business.